excid3/rails/guides/source/getting_started.md

 2. [**Stimulus**](https://stimulus.hotwired.dev/) provides a framework for when you need custom JavaScript to add functionality to the page.
 3. [**Native**](https://native.hotwired.dev/) allows you to make hybrid mobile apps by embedding your web app and progressively enhancing it with native mobile features.

+We haven't written any JavaScript yet, but we have been using Hotwire on the frontend.
+For instance, the form you created to add and edit a product was powered by Turbo.

 Learn more in the [Asset Pipeline](asset_pipeline.html) and [Working with JavaScript in Rails](working_with_javascript_in_rails.html) guides.

 Rich text fields with Action Text
 --------------------------------

-Many applications need rich text with embeds (i.e. multimedia elements) and Rails provides this functionailty out of the box with Action Text.
+Many applications need rich text with embeds (i.e. multimedia elements) and Rails provides this functionality out of the box with Action Text.

 To use Action Text, you'll first run the installer: